coopermaruyama/orchestra/README.md

 /task start
 ```

+> Note: Extensions include a bootstrap script that allows team members to use commands even without Orchestra installed.
+They'll get friendly installation instructions on first use.

 ## What is Orchestra?

 Orchestra is a lightweight extension manager for Claude Code that helps you stay focused and productive.
 Extensions are installed to `.claude/commands/` (local) or `~/.claude/commands/` (global).